 We moved into a cinderblock house in Largo, Florida, when I was six.
-My bedroom, with its seven-foot ceiling, was small, yet my own.
+Though my bedroom was tiny and the ceiling low, it was mine.
 The place was full of holes inviting rats and spiders the size of your fist.
 Yet it was situated on a large lot with plenty of room for kids to play and to build a fenced area for our German Shepherd.
 Mom stayed at home, and dad ran a Sir Pizza franchise.
 My brother Matt and I were strangers in a neighborhood with a single dirt road down the middle.
 Nina street was the epicenter of adventure; it was ground-zero for numerous escapades.
 Over a roughly seven-year period, a small band of little punks raised havoc so memorable, I felt it should be recorded.

 Matt and I never wore shoes.
 We owned them, of course; I just don’t recall ever wearing them.
 Yet, it’s easy to revive images from fifty years ago of dirty feet and the occasional injury from a broken seashell.
 Largo is relatively close to the west coast of central Florida.
 Everywhere the sand was an off-white color, not much greyer than the beach.
 You could walk all day, and the effort to clean your feet at the end of it was surprisingly low.
 But that was hardly a consolation to the parents of any hopeful new friends we met.